Clean Air, Healthy Kids

 Air pollution is the greatest environmental health risk factor for premature death in the world.
 Ground-level ozone and particle pollution, both “criteria air pollutants” under the Clean Air Act, pose the greatest threat to human health in the United States.
 Children are particularly susceptible to poor air quality; research shows that children who breathe polluted air can have lifelong reduced lung capacity.

-We will utilize a citizen-science framework to educate children.
-Strategic activities include: building ozone gardens (Magic City O3 Garden Project), demonstrating air monitors (AirWatch in Schools), and implementing the EPA’s flag alert system (AirNow Flag Program), presentations on air quality, and more.
+We will utilize a community-science framework to educate children.
+Strategic activities include: demonstrating and installing air monitors (AirWatch in Schools), implementing the EPA’s flag alert system (AirNow Flag Program), presentations on air quality, and more.